oroinc/documentation/user_guide/access_roles_management.rst

 When you include the permission to view entity records in a role, users with such role are automatically able to see all fields of the entity.

 However, there are situations when it is desirable to hide certain fields from one group of users while still having them available for others.
-For example, both the sales team and support team require to see the **Opportunity** entity records.
+For example, both the sales team and support team require to see **Opportunity** entity records.
 But as the financial information is often considered sensitive, you may want to hide the **Budget Amount** field from the support team members.

-Its is possible to do this using the Field Level ACLs functionality.
+Is is possible to do this using Field Level ACL functionality.
 When you enable it for an entity, you can assign permissions that allow actions on a particular entity field to a role.

 .. important::
-	Currently, the Field Level ACL functionality is available for the **Account,** **Opportunity** and custom entities.
+	Currently, Field Level ACL functionality is available out of the box for **Account,** **Opportunity,** and custom entities.

 The list of available actions for entity fields is smaller than for an entity: